 - The Basement Galley Supper Club takes place at the Walthamstow Pump House Museum, 10 S Access Road, Walthamstow, E17 8AX.
 Nearest station: St James Street.
 For booking, visit the Basement Galley website.

 For Metro Girl’s other restaurant reviews, click here.

-Posted on 3 June 2017, in Grub, History, London and tagged Basement Galley, brunch, foodie, london, supper club, tube, Walthamstow.
+Posted on 3 June 2017, in Grub, History, London and tagged brunch, foodie, London, supper club, tube, Walthamstow.
 Bookmark the permalink.
 Comments Off on A unique London brunch experience at the Underground Brunch Club.